The Seven (band): Career

 By the beginning of 1970, the group had already played at the Bitter End in New York, Gilligan's in Buffalo, the Aerodrome in Schenectady and The Club in Rochester.

 An article in the January 3 issue of Record World said that the band was in town to cut their first single.
 The four songs to be recorded were "Song" and "Rachel, both of them originals.
 The other two were "Heat Wave" which was a hit for Martha and the Vandellas and "Tell Her No" which was a hit for The Zombies.

-In January 1970, their single, "The Song" bw "Heat Wave" was released on Thunderbird TH 534.
+In January 1970, their single, "The Song" was released on Thunderbird TH 534.
 It was the B side "Heat Wave" which became the hit and that charted for seven weeks on WOLF Radio.

-By May, their new album, the song is SONG the album is ALBUM was released on Thunderbird THS 9006.
-It got a good review.
+By May, their new album, the song is SONG the album is ALBUM was released on Thunderbird THS 9006 and received a positive reception.
 It was just after the album was cut that group member Frank Sgroi contacted Tommy Forest.
 Sgroi and Forest had played together in a group called Saints And Sinners.
 He said to Forest that they had got rid of their lead singer and were auditioning lead singers.
 Forest who was in The Monterays didn't want to leave the group but was happy to come and play a few songs with them.
 So he did that and sang and played with them for an hour, but the next morning he got a call from Chuck Mellone asking him if he wanted to join the group.
 So in May, and with new member Forest, they had recently made their debut at Ugano's club and played there for three nights.
 Among the songs they performed were Rachel" and "Girl, Girl which were from their album.
 The reviews on their club performance were good with the Record World reviewer saying "though a bit overpowering in intensity, was both innovative and sharp", and Billboard complementing the vocals.

 The group had another regional hit with "Tell Her No" which from July, 1970 spent ten weeks on the WOLF chart.

 According Tommy Forest in an interview, the group was supposed to go to England for a thirty day tour and as part of their tour, open a show for The Moody Blues.
 They also had recording time set up for our second album.
 Chuck Wheeler the lead guitarist wasn't paid royalties he was owed and left the band.
 They tried to replace him with a temporary solution but it didn't work out and the group broke up in 1971.

 The last recording they made was "Junkyard".
 It wasn't finished off professionally, but would years later be included on the History of Syracuse album series.